 TABLE 4-2 is a summary of common disk operations and the commands used to perform them.
-Refer to the Solaris System Administration Guide and man pages for more information on the individual commands.
+Refer to the man pages for more information on the individual commands.

-TABLE 4-2 Commands for Common Disk Operation on SPARC and x86 Platforms
+TABLE 4-2 Commands for Common Disk Operation on Linux Platforms